 Flexible Spending Accounts

+Navia Benefit Solutions is the Flexible Spending Account provider.
 Two types of Spending Accounts are offered, Health Care and Dependent Day Care.
 You can enroll in one or both accounts.
 If you enroll in the Heath Care Spending Account you will automatically receive a debit card to use for qualifying expenses.
 There is no cost to the participant for the debit card.
+Visit the Navia website to register for an account to file claims for reimbursement.

 You contribute to these accounts through payroll deduction before paying federal income and Social Security taxes.
 When you have qualifying expenses, you may withdraw money from your accounts to pay those expenses.
 This money is not taxed at withdrawal.
 In other words, you never pay federal income tax or Social Security tax on this money.